SerenaTetart/Numerical_Analysis/README.md

 ## Part III- Integration

-In this part we will be focusing on looking for an approximation of Riemann's integral, in order to do so we pick a set of subdivisions, an intenger k >= 1 and reals t0, ..., tk such as: a= t0 < t1 < ... < tk = b and we can notice through the formula of Chasles that:
+In this part we will be focusing on looking for an approximation of Riemann's integral.

+In order to do so we pick a set of subdivisions of reals t0, ..., tk and an intenger k >= 1 such as: a= t0 < t1 < ... < tk = b

+We can notice through the formula of Chasles that:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/65224852/144509109-81b49162-421a-4e6b-8fd1-960cc1f2d200.PNG">